nodet/dowml/README.md

   --url URL, -u URL     URL to use for the Machine Learning service.
 Takes precedence over the one
                         specified in the credentials under the 'url' key, if any.
 Incompatible with --region argument.
+  --api-key API_KEY, -k API_KEY
+                        API key to use to connect to WML.
+Takes precedence over the one specified in the credentials under the 'apikey' key, if any.
   --region REGION, -r REGION
                         Region to use for the Machine Learning service.
 Takes precedence over the region or URL specified in the credentials, if any.
 Incompatible with